sebastiantoh/tp/docs/DeveloperGuide.md

       The sale list should remain sorted in ascending order based on the datetime of purchase.

    1. Test case: Enter `sale list`<br>
-      Expected: No change in the sale list.
-Error details shown in the Result Box.
+      Expected: The sale list will display all sales.

    1. Test case: Enter `sale list c/0`<br>
          Expected: No change in the sale list.
 Error details shown in the Result Box.